John Benitez: Career

 In 1995, Benitez launched an independent Latin label, H.O.L.A.
 Recordings (Home Of Latin Artists), which was backed by Wasserstein Perella and PolyGram Records.
+Benitez also composed the film score for the 1995 independent comedy Lie Down With Dogs.

 After not playing anywhere for a decade, David Mancuso invited Benitez to deejay at The Loft in New York City in 2001.
 Benitez continues to deejay globally.
 He owns Jellybean Productions, Jellybean Soul and Jellybean Music Group.
 In 1995, he founded the now-defunct H.O.L.A. recording label (House of Latin Artists) which developed hip hop and R&B music by bilingual artists and released recordings in both English and Spanish.
 Voices of Theory signed with this label.
 In 2005, Benitez was inducted into the Dance Music Hall of Fame.

-SiriusXM

 Benitez is currently the executive producer of Studio 54 Radio, which is heard exclusively on SiriusXM Satellite Radio (Channel 54).
 Studio 54 Radio launched in 2011.
 It features 1970s and 1980s classic dance from Jellybean's personal collection and the vaults and collections of Studio 54 insiders.